lisawilliams/lisa/_posts/2017-11-12-death-and-bereavement-curated-reading-list.markdown

 [Terrible, Thanks For Asking](https://www.ttfa.org/), a podcast on grief and bereavement.<br>
 [Where's The Grief?](https://wheresthegrief.libsyn.com/)<br>
 [Griefcast: Funny People Talking About Grief](https://cariadlloyd.com/griefcast)<br>
+An individual podcast episode from New York Times' *The Daily*: "[What If There's No Such Thing As Closure?](https://www.nytimes.com/2022/01/09/podcasts/the-daily/closure-pauline-boss-sunday-read.html).""
+It's about the social scientist Pauline Boss' work on the concept of "ambiguous loss."
+Think about when we lose someone we had a difficult relationship with, or the loss of a parent who is an active addict or alcoholic, or a missing person.
+Particularly important during COVID when many people's rituals of saying goodbye or memorializing are disrupted. <br>

 ## Blogs, Websites, And Other Resources